 The picturesque Wawona Meadow Loop is a short, relatively flat trail within easy walking distance of The Redwoods In Yosemite vacation rental cabins.
 The trail is ideal for a quick morning run, or pastoral stroll with your leashed dog.
 In spring keep your eyes open for a multitude of different wildflowers lining the trail.

-Distance: 3.5 mile (5.6 km) or 5 mile (8 km) loop
+Distance: 3.5 miles (5.6 km) for the entire loop